 Division of Humanities

 A total of ten courses are required for the major in drama.
-Each student must complete Drama 211, 221, and 231.
+Each student must complete DRA 211, 221, and 231.
 It is suggested that these courses be completed by the end of the sophomore year.
-Of the seven remaining courses, at least four must be elected from those courses that form the history/theory component of the curriculum (courses listed in the catalog with a Theater and Drama prefix and selected special topic courses).
-In the spring of the junior year all majors are required to take the Junior Seminar.
-In addition to the course requirements, majors are expected to take an active role in the department by participating in faculty and/or SCE productions as well as the following co-curricular activities of the department by attending two works calls per faculty show, all faculty strikes, one SCE work call, two SCE strikes and three ushering shifts.
+Of the seven remaining courses, at least four must be elected from those courses that form the history/theory component of the curriculum (courses listed in the catalog with a Theater and Drama prefix as well as selected special topics courses).
+In the spring of the junior year all majors are also required to take Junior Seminar in preparation for the SCE.
+In addition to the course requirements, majors are expected to take an active role in the department by participating in faculty and/or SCE productions as well as the following co-curricular activities each semester: two works calls per faculty show, all faculty strikes, one SCE work call, two SCE strikes and three ushering shifts.
 (To capture these co-curricular responsibilities, all majors will be enrolled up to four times in DRA 400.)

 Senior Capstone Experience

-A student may satisfy the senior obligation in drama in one of three ways: a production thesis in directing, performance, or design; a playwriting thesis in which the student writes a play that is presented in either a staged (rehearsed) reading or in full production; or a traditional research thesis in the areas of theatrical criticism, theory, or history.
+A student may satisfy the Senior Capstone Experience in drama in one of three ways: a production thesis in directing, dramaturgy, design, stage management or performance; a playwriting thesis in which the student writes a play that is presented in either a staged (rehearsed) reading or in full production; or a traditional research thesis in the areas of theatrical criticism, theory, or history.
 The department believes that the production option is the more appropriate way to fulfill the obligation, since it synthesizes the critical/theoretical and practical/performance aspects of the study of drama.
 A research thesis may be elected only in cases where the student has demonstrated an unusual enthusiasm for and distinction in critical, theoretical, or historical inquiry.

 ** Students electing drama as part of their humanities distribution requirement may choose any course except DRA 105 and DRA 200.